MauroGentile/ReprResearchPeerAssessmentProject/README.md

 ReprResearchPeerAssessmentProject
 =================================

-This is the final paper of the Reprudicible research course at Coursera.
+This is the final paper of the Reprudicible Research course at Coursera.
 To read it, please refer to the RepAssi2.md file stored in this Github directory.